MEC (Matter in Extreme Conditions)

 Proposals to the MEC science area that address inertial fusion energy (IFE) priority research opportunities (PROs) are strongly encouraged.
-There is a goal of scheduling up to 50% of MEC science experiments in the IFE area, consistent with recent guidance from DOE.
-Such proposals should be clearly indicated as addressing IFE, such as by identifying the relevant PROs from the 2022 IFE Basic Research Needs (BRN) Workshop Report, or science and technology development needs implied by the recent draft report of the FESAC subcommittee on Facility Construction Projects.
-These proposals will be reviewed by a sub-panel of the MEC PRP consisting of experts in IFE science in collaboration with LaserNetUS, alongside a sub panel for general MEC science.
-This is part of a broader program to support IFE research at several of the network's node facilities.
-We encourage users to follow the regular proposal template.
+Guidance from DOE anticipates "up to 50%" of user experiments connected to IFE research.
+We ask that proposals connected to this area clearly self-identify, such as by identifying the relevant PROs from the 2022 IFE Basic Research Needs (BRN) Workshop Report, or science and technology development needs implied by the recent draft report of the FESAC subcommittee on Facility Construction Projects.
+These proposals will be reviewed by the MEC peer review panel, which includes a sub-panel of experts in the topic.
+This is part of a broader program to support IFE research at several of LaserNetUS's node facilities.
+We encourage users to follow the regular proposal template, highlighting IFE in the title or abstract when applicable.

-MEC will accept Data Set Collection (DSC) proposals in Run 24.
+MEC will accept Data Collection and Screening (DC&S) proposals in Run 25.
 Users are encouraged to consider carefully whether this mode of submission is appropriate for them.
 Consider the following:

-- The experiment must use a standard configuration offered in the run
+- The experiment must use a standard configuration offered in the run.
+If you have any doubt in this, please contact an MEC scientist.

-- The beam time should be for completion of an existing data set for publication, ideally one collected in one or more MEC experiments in the same configuration.
+- The beam time is intended for completion of an existing data set for publication, ideally (though not necessarily) one collected in one or more MEC experiments in the same configuration.

 - The data collection should be achievable within 1 or 2 shifts.